GiovanniStephens/cardinality-constrained-optimisation/README.md

 An issue with this alternative function is that it is slow to estimate.
 It cannot be repeated quickly for thousands of hypothetical portfolios.
 The Sharpe Ratio is a fast way to gauge whether the portfolio would be any good.

 Another approach is to optimise the portfolio such that all holdings contribute equally to the portfolio risk (i.e., risk parity portfolio).
+At this stage, the option to optimise the portfolios using risk parity is under development.

 # Approach